Multi-fidelity Gaussian Process Bandit Optimisation: Theoretical Results

 Now let us analyse the effect of the parameter $\gammaone$ on the result.
 At first sight, large $\gammaone$ seems to increase the size of $\Xcalrg$ which would suggest that we should keep it as small as possible.
 However, smaller $\gammaone$ also increases $\COSTnought$; intuitively, if $\gammaone$ is too small, then one will wait for a long time in step 2 of Algorithm~\ref{alg:mfgpucb} for $\betath\sigmammtt{1}{t-1}$ to decrease without proceeding to $\functwo$.
-As one might expect, an optimal choice of $\gammaone$ depends on $\costone$; for e.g. if the approximation is extremely cheap, it makes sense to use very small $\gammaone$ and learn as much as possible about $\functwo$ from $\funcone$.
+As one might expect, an ``optimal'' choice of $\gammaone$ depends on how large a $\COSTnought$ we are willing to tolerate; i.e. how long we are willing to wait investigating the cheap approximation.
+Moreover, if the approximation is extremely cheap, it makes sense to use very small $\gammaone$ and learn as much as possible about $\functwo$ from $\funcone$.
 However, it also depends on other problem dependent quantities such as $\Xcalg$.
-In~\citet{kandasamy16mfbo} we were able to exactly specify a practical choice for $\gammaone$ in the $K$-armed setting, which, unfortunately is not as straightforward in the GP setting.
-In Section~\ref{sec:implementation} we describe a heuristic to set the $\gammam$ values which worked well in our experiments.
+In Section~\ref{sec:analysisDisc} we describe a choice for $\gammaone$ based on $\costone,\costtwo$ and $\zetaone$ that aims to balance the cost spent at each fidelity.
+In our experiments however, we found that more aggressive choices for these threshold values $\gammam$ perform better in practice.
+We describe one such technique Section~\ref{sec:implementation}.

-For general $M$, we will define a hierarchy of ``good sets'', the complement of which will be eliminated when we proceed from one fidelity to the next.
+For general $M$, we will define a hierarchy of good sets, the complement of which will be eliminated when we proceed from one fidelity to the next.
 At the highest fidelity, we will be querying mostly inside a small subset of $\Xcal$ informed by the approximations $\funcone,\dots,\funcmm{M-1}$.
 We will formalise these intuitions in the next two subsections.